 Having bad credit obviously keeps you from being approved for larger loans or higher credit limits, but bad credit can also cost you money in the long run.
-If you have been putting off improving your credit score, you might want to consider these ways that it could be costing your money:
+If you have been putting off improving your credit score (which you can do yourself or hire a credit repair company to help), you might want to consider these ways that it could be costing your money:

 Bad credit can cause some serious issues when it comes to interest rates.
 The lower your credit score, the higher the interest rate you may be charged.
 This goes for almost any financial situation; credit cards, loans, mortgages.
 So if you own a car, house and credit cards, you could be wasting thousands of dollars a year in high interest rates.
 Even raising your credit score a few points could lower your interest rates enough to save money.
 If your credit score has changed since opening a loan, look at refinancing to lower your interest rate.